lynxthecat/adblock-lean/README.md

 ```bash
 blocklist_urls="https://raw.githubusercontent.com/hagezi/dns-blocklists/main/wildcard/pro-onlydomains.txt https://raw.githubusercontent.com/hagezi/dns-blocklists/main/wildcard/tif-onlydomains.txt"
 ```

+### Blocklist compression
+- By default, adblock-lean uses compression while processing downloaded blocklist/allowlist parts, and compresses the final blocklist before loading it into dnsmasq.
+This helps to reduce memory use.
+- Supported compression utilities: Busybox gzip (every OpenWrt system has this built-in), GNU gzip, pigz and zstd.
+The latter 2 utilities support multithreaded compression.
+- adblock-lean automatically sets parameters for any of the supported utilities for reasonable balance between speed and memory usage.
+You can specify your preferred compression utility in the `compression_util` option (default is `gzip`).
+You can also specify parameters to pass to the compression utility, separately for intermediate compression (`intermediate_compression_options`) and for the final blocklist compression (`final_compression_options`).
+- Final blocklist compression depends on appropriate addnmount entries existing in `/etc/config/dhcp`.
+After changing the compression utility in the config file, make sure to run `service adblock-lean setup` in order to update the addnmount entries (answer `e` when asked whether to create new config or use existing config).

 ## Whitelist mode
 This mode can be used to implement parental control or similar functionality while also adblocking inside the allowed domains.
 It can be enabled by setting the config option `whitelist_mode` to `1`.
 In this mode all domain names will be blocked, except for domains (and their subdomains) included in local and/or downloaded allowlists.
 In this mode, if blocklists are used in addition to allowlists, addresses which are included in the blocklists and which are subdomains of allowed domains - will be blocked as well.